FAQ – See the Answers to Common Questions Below. . .

 What kind of guitar should I buy?

-Here is an article outlining a simple plan for finding and buying a guitar that best fits your situation:
+Here is an eBook outlining a simple plan for finding and buying a guitar that best fits your situation:

 My guitar needs repair or a setup.
 Where should I go?